 If possible, get someone who has roofing experience to help you out.
 If you have a handy neighbor or friend who’s done their fair share of DIY roofing projects, they’d be a good person to help you out.

 Having another person with you is important because then there is always another set of eyes on the scene.
 If you get hurt in any way, someone will be there to help you and call for help if needed.
 And on a less serious note, many hands make light work.

 Tip #5: Learn About All the Components of a Roofing System

-Roofs are composed of more than just shingles, so if you attempt a DIY roof installation, you’ll need to know about all of the components of a roofing system.
+Roofs come in many different styles and options, so if you attempt a DIY roof installation, you’ll need to know about all of the components of a roofing system.
 A total roofing system consists of:

 - Shingles (or other roofing materials)

 Roof decking (or sheathing) is the wooden boards underneath the rest of the roofing system.
-Typically, decking is made from plywood, but it can be made from other kinds of wood.
+Typically, decking is made from plywood, but it can be made from other kinds of wood as well.